janherza24/sql-data-warehouse-project/README.md

 ---

+## Business Impact

+This project simulates a real-world data engineering scenario where data from multiple source systems (CRM and ERP) is integrated into a centralized data warehouse.

+By implementing this solution, the following business value is enabled:

+- Improved decision-making through centralized and reliable data
+- Faster analytical queries using a dimensional model (Star Schema)
+- Clear visibility into sales performance and customer behavior
+- Scalable architecture for future data growth and integration

+This approach reflects how modern data platforms support business intelligence and analytics in production environments.

+---

 ## Business Objective
 The goal of this project is to provide a structured data platform to answer key business questions such as: